oren-z0/bets4sats/README.md

 ## Sell tickets for bets on competitions and send back rewards with ease

 Bookie alows you to make tickets for bets on competitions.
-Each user chooses an option to bet on, fills a lightning-address to receive future rewards, and sends an amount of sats.
+Each user chooses an option to bet on, fills a lightning-address to receive the winning reward, and sends an amount of sats.
 When the competition ends, the app-manager selects the option that won, and all the rewards will be sent automatically from the wallet to the winners' lightning addresses, proportionally to the size of their bets.